-It is no secret that the traditional diamond industry is resisting to accept lab-created diamonds.
+It is no secret that the traditional diamond industry is resisting to accept lab-grown diamonds.
 For years mining companies have been trying to slow the popularity of this new earth-mined alternative.
 As a leader of the lab-created diamond movement, it's important to predict the diamond industry’s next move.
 And, like a game of chess, timing is essential.

 It is known that De Beers has their own lab, where they create the diamond called "Element Six."
 They’ve insisted that the research they have been doing was only for industrial purposes, but it’s easy to see through that cover up.
-In the past, I predicted that De Beers was most likely stockpiling lab-created diamonds, as they have been known to do with earth mined diamonds.
+In the past, I predicted that De Beers was most likely stockpiling lab-grown diamonds, as they have been known to do with earth mined diamonds.
 Starting in the 1880s, Cecil Rhodes, then chairman of De Beers Consolidated Mines, bought up all the diamond mines he could.
 De Beers then proceeded to stockpile rough (uncut) diamonds.
 Stockpiling and controlling the supply that arrives at market creates artificial scarcity, which drives up prices.
 De Beers diamond stockpile is estimated to be between $3.9 billion to $2.5 billion.

 Well, this week's "chess move" by De Beers has been very interesting.
 The De Beers’ company began patent infringement litigation against a well-known gem grade lab-created manufacturer - IIa Technologies - alleging infringement of its patents concerning "synthetic" diamond material.